apitoolkit/apitoolkit-landing/blog/Benefits-of-api-integration/index.md

 categories:
   - APIs
 ---

+# Key Benefits of API Integration for Developers (with Statistics)

 ![Technical Display of the Benefits of API](./api-example.jpg)

 Recently, there have been numerous conversations regarding how important APIs are to improving web-based activity.
 But there is one thing that we must note, which is [Application programming interfaces (APIs)](https://apitoolkit.io/blog/best-api-monitoring-and-observability-tools/) are the building blocks of modern software development.